-The clock was ticking for a bank in Hawaii to identify and locate the descendants of a family trust.
+The clock was ticking for a bank to identify and locate the descendants of a family trust.
 Husband and wife Andrew and Isabel Smyth, who had passed away three years earlier, had established The Smyth Family Trust.
 The trust had two purposes:

 1)To pay for the education of Ryan Smyth (the settlor’s grand nephew) at a specific private school in Boston.

 There was, however, a twist.
 The trust needed to be paid out to the descendants of Andrew’s parents, Joseph and Anna Smyth, and could not be paid out to individuals who were adopted.
 Additionally, funds were to be paid out to all eligible descendants who were alive at the time of Andrew’s death.